crawfordpw/freecodecamp-proj/ProductLandingPage/README.md

 # Responsive Web Design Projects - Build a Product Landing Page

+Note: The last tests do not pass even though there are multiple media queries and flexbox's in the project.
+Might be an issue with the tests or the web browswer used.

 Objective: Build a website that is functionally similar to this: https://codepen.io/freeCodeCamp/full/RKRbwL.

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.